Japanese currency: Currency reform (760)

 Silver minting was soon abandoned however, but copper minting took place throughout the Nara period.
-A variety of coin types are known, altogether 12 types, including one coin type in gold.
+Twelve coin types are known, including one coin in gold.

 Last issues (958)

 The Kōchōsen Japanese system of coinage became strongly debased, with its metallic content and value decreasing.
 By the middle of the 9th century, the value of a coin in rice had fallen to 1/150th of its value of the early 8th century.

 By the end of the 10th century, compounded with weaknesses in the political system, this led to the abandonment of the national currency, with the return to rice as a currency medium.
 The last official Japanese coin issue was in 958, with very low quality coins called Kengen Taihō (乹元大寶), which soon fell into disuse.

 The last Kōchōsen coins produced after the Wadōkaichin include:

 Chinese coinage (12th–17th centuries)

 Importation of Chinese coinage

 From the 12th century, the expansion of trade and barter again highlighted the need for a currency.
 Chinese coinage came to be used as the standard currency of Japan, for a period lasting from the 12th to the 17th century.
 Coins were obtained from China through trade or through "Wakō" piracy.
 Coins were also imported from Annam (modern Vietnam) and Korea.

 There is evidence to suggest that the Yuan dynasty used to extensively export Chinese cash coins to Japan for local circulation.
 The Sinan shipwreck, which was a ship from Ningbo to Hakata that sank off the Korean coast in the year 1323, carried some 8,000 strings of cash coins, which weighed about 26,775 kg.